AdityaFsd/Bunkmates/README.md

-# Chashaswini is not just a name it's a vibe.
+# Chashaswini is not just a name it's a tribe with vibe.